oqolarte/oblong/content/log/acuzar.md

 This one definitely felt better than the shores of [Calatagan](/calatagan)---smooth sand sans jagged stones.

-Naturally, we played the waves, even dared chasing them.
+Naturally, we played [with] the waves, even dared chasing them.
 The waves were game.
 It was only when the sun was setting when the waves were getting